 - Vitamin D Supplements.

-The reference of the origin of the product is made on the label of vitamin D supplements.
+The reference to the product’s origin is made on the label of vitamin D supplements.

 Vegan iron sources